Reducing Waste, Reducing Cost

 The UK construction industry waste challenge

 The UK construction industry produces around 120 million tonnes of waste per year of which 20 million tonnes are sent to landfill unused (WRAP).
 Due to the large amount of waste generated by the industry the UK government has identified that reducing the volume of waste produced and disposed of needs to be significantly improved to conserve our natural resources and prevent damage to our environment.
-A study by WRAP also demonstrates that a reduction of waste by 5 million tonnes over 4 years generated £400million of savings to the industry.
-To meet the current UK waste challenge the government is aiming for zero waste to landfill by 2020 and all organisations, including Network Rail (NR), has a role to play in delivering this.
+A study by WRAP also demonstrates that a reduction of waste by five million tonnes over four years generated £400 million of savings to the industry.
+To meet the current UK waste challenge the government is aiming for zero waste to landfill by 2020 and all organisations, including Network Rail, has a role to play in delivering this.

 Reducing waste in Network Rail Infrastructure Projects